tooltwist/pastacat/README.md

 [* a slow network connection might take a bit longer]

-With PASTAC you have a complete, fully responsive eCommerce and/or Social media site running in ten minutes, complete with:
+With **PastaCat** you have a complete, fully responsive eCommerce and/or Social media site running in ten minutes, with:

 - API Documentation and Sass style documentation, ready to push to Github pages.
 - UI and component testing using Karma, Jasmine, on Chrome / Protractor.